 In 2015 Joel left Night Ranger to join the mighty Whitesnake, with whom he has released 2 studio albums and one live album.
 He also released his side project Joel Hoekstra’s 13 debut album Dying To Live in 2015 which received high reviews by the critics and fans.
 Next to that he also performs with the Trans-Siberian Orchestra and global super star Cher.

-Obviously during this pandemic touring is not happening and that’s why he is now busy with his new solo album, side projects and online guitar lessons.
+Obviously during this pandemic touring is not happening.
+That’s why he is now busy with his new solo album, side projects and online guitar lessons.

 As a guitarist you have played for bands including Night Ranger, Trans-Siberian Orchestra and the Rock of Ages Broadway show.
 However as a Whitesnake fan I’m curious to know how you ended up with the Whitesnake gig 6 years ago?